Tax Planning in Tampa, FL

 • Use a Company Vehicle —

-Depending on the nature of your Tampa, FL business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-This deduction can be made in two ways:
+Based on your Tampa, FL business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+There are two options for claiming this deduction:

 • Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or